codr7/alisp/README.md

 ```

 ### the stack
-aLisp exposes the stack to a greater extent than what in common among Lisps.
+aLisp exposes the stack to a greater extent than what is common among Lisps.

 Values are pushed on the stack.